Patrice de MacMahon: Family and early life

+Military career

-Early military career and service in Algeria
+Early career and service in Algeria

 In 1820, MacMahon entered the Petit Séminaire des Marbres at Autun; then completed his education at Lycée Louis-le-Grand at Paris.
 He then entered the Special Military School at Saint-Cyr on 23 October 1825.
 He then joined the application school at the General Staff Headquarters on 1 October 1827, for a period of two years.

 Following his graduation from Saint-Cyr, MacMahon entered the French Army in 1827.
 He was assigned to the 4th Hussars Regiment in 1830.
 MacMahon subsequently participated in the French conquest of Algeria as a sous-lieutenant in the 20th Line Infantry Regiment.
 He was commended for his capacity and bravery during the seizure of Algiers.
 On 24 November 1830, MacMahon further distinguished himself while serving with his regiment, during the Medea expedition, during the battle of Mouzaïa mountain.
 He was awarded the Knight Order of the Legion d'honneur.

 Recalled to France, MacMahon participated in 1832 to the Ten Days' Campaign where he was noticed again during the Siege of Antwerp.

-He became a captain in 1833, and returned to Algeria, this time, in 1836 where he was placed under the orders of General Bertrand Clausel, and then General Charles-Marie Denys de Damrémont.
+He was promoted captain in 1833, and returned to Algeria, this time, in 1836 where he was placed under the orders of General Bertrand Clausel, and then General Charles-Marie Denys de Damrémont.
 He led several audacious cavalry raids across tribal occupied plains and distinguished himself during the Siege of Constantine, in 1837, where he was slightly wounded.
 In 1840, he left Africa (Algeria) and upon his return to France, he learnt that he had been promoted to chef d'escadron (cavalry squadron chief).